noah-finestone/Event_Management_API/README.md

 # Notes on testing my code:

 I was able to dockerise my application but was unable to get the `make postman-public-test` command to work - all tests would fail.
-It would be appreciated if you ran the command `uvicorn main:app --reload` and then import the the gile `postman-public-test.json` into postman and test the API through its endpoints.
+It would be appreciated if you ran the command `uvicorn main:app --reload` and then import the file `postman-public-test.json` into postman and test the API through its endpoints.

 # Future Improvements

-## 1) Security Measures: Implement additional authentication mechanisms, such as OAuth, to protect the guests data and ensure secure access to the API endpoints.
+1) Security Measures: Implement additional authentication mechanisms, such as OAuth, to protect the guests data and ensure secure access to the API endpoints.

-## 2) CI/CD: Implements automated testing to validate the API's functionality whenever the code is pushed to github.
+2) CI/CD: Implements automated testing to validate the API's functionality whenever the code is pushed to github.

-## 3) Statistics routes: It would be useful to have routes to detch guest and table statistics.
+3) Statistics routes: It would be useful to have routes to fetch guest and table statistics.
 This could include the total number of guests, the number of accompanying guests, the busiest tables, etc.

-## 4) Waitlist Management: Instead of rejecting guets who arrive with a larger group then their table capacity, perhaps creating a waitlist where guests can join the waitlist and get notified if seats become available.
+4) Waitlist Management: Instead of rejecting guets who arrive with a larger group than their table capacity, perhaps creating a waitlist where guests can join the waitlist and get notified if seats become available would be better.